wesm/argh/README.md

 - `repositories`: Information about tracked repositories
 - `users`: GitHub users who created issues, comments, etc.
-- `issues`: Issue details including title, body, state, etc.
+- `issues`: Issue details including title, body, state, etc. (includes a flag to identify pull requests)
 - `comments`: Comments on issues
 - `labels`: Issue labels
 - `issue_labels`: Many-to-many relationship between issues and labels
 - `sync_metadata`: Tracks the last sync time for each repository

+The complete database schema is also available in the `sql/schema.sql` file for reference purposes.
+This file is provided for documentation and for use with external tools, but the application itself uses the embedded schema in the code to ensure it remains a single self-contained binary.

 ## Scheduling Incremental Updates